jlan84/cross-validation-assignment/individual.md

    Which did you expect to be higher?

 5. Explain the value of evaluating R<sup>2</sup> / adjusted R<sup>2</sup> /
-   RMSE on a separate test set, instead of just fitting a model and calculating RMSE on the entire data set.
+   RMSE on a separate test set (instead of fitting a model and calculating RMSE on the entire data set).

 ## Part 2: K-fold Cross Validation